How to become a computer programmer without a degree

 Teach yourself a programming language

-Whether you decide to pursue an online certification or not, must learn a programming language to become a programmer.
+Whether you decide to pursue an online certification or not, you must learn a programming language to become a programmer.
 While many online certifications include this in their coursework, you can also teach yourself by watching YouTube videos, reading books and creating personal projects.
+One major benefit of YouTube is the many programmer-centric channels available to watch for free.

 Even after you feel comfortable with a language, continue this self-training to perfect your coding skills.